gdc-iac/gdc-iac-org/examples/dga-factory/README.md

 │   ├── dga-secret-sync/       # Helm chart for managing the syncing of S3 credentials from Secrets to PVCs │   └── dga-user-config/       # Helm chart for user-specific Kubernetes resources ├── scripts/
+│   ├── authenticate.sh       # Script to authenticate and set kubeconfig credentials
 │   ├── bootstrap-sa.sh       # Script to bootstrap IAM bindings for the IaC SA
-│   ├── bootstrap.sh          # Script to bootstrap project-level IAM bindings
 │   ├── cluster-uninstall.sh  # Uninstalls previously deployed config artifacts at the cluster level
 │   ├── config.sh             # Central environment variable configuration
 │   ├── global-uninstall.sh   # Uninstalls previously deployed config artifacts at the global level